Sources and Further Reading

 What Is a Sauna Bath?

 A sauna bath is a therapeutic heat session that involves spending time in a specially designed room or enclosure heated to temperatures typically ranging from 150°F to 195°F (65°C to 90°C).
-Originating in Finland over 2,000 years ago, sauna bathing has evolved from a simple survival practice into one of the most widely studied and celebrated wellness traditions in the world.
+Originating in Finland over 2,000 years ago, sauna bathing developed from a simple survival practice into one of the most widely studied and celebrated wellness traditions in the world.
 Today, millions of people across every continent enjoy regular sauna sessions for relaxation, health improvement, and social connection.

 The principle behind every sauna bath is elegantly simple: expose the body to controlled heat, triggering a cascade of beneficial physiological responses.
 Your heart rate increases, blood vessels dilate, circulation improves, and you begin to sweat profusely.
 These responses mimic many of the effects of moderate cardiovascular exercise, which is why researchers have found such compelling links between regular sauna use and improved heart health.